asanaullah/coldpress/docs/quickstart_admin.md

 Users can now follow the [User Quickstart Guide](quickstart_user.md) to submit and manage AI/HPC workloads.

 **For additional users:**
-1. Create a user config in `users/username.yaml`
+1. Create a user config file in the `users/` directory (e.g., username.yaml)
-2. Apply with `coldpress-setup generate user username.yaml`
+2. Generate manifests with `coldpress-setup generate user username.yaml`
 3. Apply the manifest with `oc apply -f manifests/user-*.yaml`

 **For additional projects:**
-1. Create a project config in `projects/project-name.yaml`
+1. Create a project config file in the `projects/` directory (e.g., project-name.yaml)
-2. Apply with `coldpress-setup generate project project-name.yaml`
+2. Generate manifests with `coldpress-setup generate project project-name.yaml`
 3. Apply the manifest with `oc apply -f manifests/project-*.yaml`